vmware/terraform-provider-nsxt/website/docs/r/static_route.html.markdown

 * `id` - ID of the static_route.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
 * `system_owned` - A boolean that indicates whether this resource is system-owned and thus read-only.
+* `next_hops` additional arguments:
+    * `bfd_enabled` - Status of bfd for this next hop where bfd_enabled = true indicate bfd is enabled for this next hop and bfd_enabled = false indicate bfd peer is disabled or not configured for this next hop.
+    * `blackhole_action` - Action to be taken on matching packets for NULL routes.